 The agency's arrangements for appropriately assessing and meeting the needs of people who use the service were examined during the inspection.
-Two care and support plans were reviewed by the inspector which had a strong person centred focus, were up to date, and clearly detailed the service users' needs and how they wished these to be met.
-The files contained records of the care and support provided and evidenced the views and choices of the service users.
+One care and support plan was reviewed by the inspector which had a strong person centred focus, was up to date, and clearly detailed the service users' needs and how they wished these to be met.
+The file contained records of the care and support provided and evidenced the views and choices of the service user.